orstavik/JoiComponents/book/chapter11_event_comp/Pattern6_AttributeFilteredEvent.md

 );
 ```
 1. The `filterOnAttribute(e, attributeName)` finds the first target in the target-chain with the
    specified `attributeName`.
-If no such element exists, it returns `null`.
+If no such element exists, it returns `undefined`.
-2. As not all trigger events now will be directed at elements with this attribute,
-   the `dispatchPriorEvent(...)` function might now be given a void target.
-3. The `dispatchPriorEvent(...)` function is therefore updated to simply abort
-   when it is asked to dispatch an event either lacking an appropriate target or new composed event.
+2. If no new target is filtered out, the trigger function simply aborts.

 Put into action, the events can be filtered on attribute.
 Below is a demo of the filtered `echo-click`
 in action.